 The Employer Pays Principle

-Reflecting the Dhaka Principles for Migration with Dignity, the Employer Pays Principle is a commitment to ensure that no worker should pay for a job and is increasingly being adopted by companies across a range of industry sectors and locations.
+Reflecting the Dhaka Principles for Migration with Dignity, the Employer Pays Principle is a commitment to ensure that no worker should pay for a job.

 Launched in May 2016, the Employer Pays Principle states that:

 No worker should pay for a job - the costs of recruitment should be borne not by the worker but by the employer.

 Adoption of the Employer Pays Principle across all industries is fundamental to combatting exploitation, forced labour, and trafficking of migrant workers in global supply chains and represents an important step in achieving the UN Sustainable Development Goal of decent work for all.

 The Principle is increasingly being adopted by companies across a range of industry sectors and locations.
 It is endorsed by the Leadership Group for Responsible Recruitment, a collaboration between leading companies and expert organisations driving positive change in the way that migrant workers are recruited.

 The Employer Pays Principle guides companies committed to responsible recruitment to pay the full costs of recruitment.
 This short guide breaks down the six steps every company should take to know and show they are meeting the commitment in practice.